“Risk comes from not knowing what you’re doing”

 There are many ways to assess the probability of an event happening, from educated guessing to statistical frequency analysis of historical data to buying reports or hiring a risk consultant.
 Regarding risks relating to processes, products, and services, Six Sigma is a comprehensive toolkit to understand, assess, and mitigate risk statistically.
 Understanding the rough probability of an event occurring is critical to determining the magnitude of the risk.
 The difference in the expected value of risk between an event having a 50% probability of occurring versus a .05% probability is 1000 times.

-As for calculating the cost of an event, there are many benchmarks out there for the cost of a product recall, discrimination lawsuit, failure to comply with fines, security breaches, etc. Understanding the expected value of different risks is something insurance companies are experts at, so they are also a great resource to understand the cost of various events.
+As for calculating the cost of an event, there are many benchmarks out there for the cost of a product recall, discrimination lawsuits, failure to comply with fines, security breaches, etc. Understanding the expected value of different risks is something insurance companies are experts at, so they are also a great resource to understand the cost of various events.
 For many of the benchmarks, the key is to normalize them to the relative size of the business.

 The third step to risk management is mitigating the risk.
 The key to risk mitigation is drilling down to the root cause that is driving the probability of the risk.
 In the case of IT security risk, are there poor controls, systems, or too many people with access?
 In the case of quality risk in a product, has cost-cutting occurred at the expense of quality or is it poor design, etc.?
 Whatever the case, to mitigate risk, it is critical to understand the root cause(s) driving the risk.